krishnamanc/ppo-LunarLander-v2/README.md

 Proximal Policy Optimization (PPO) is a reinforcement learning algorithm used for training agents to perform tasks in various environments.
 In this project, we apply PPO to solve the LunarLander-v2 environment provided by OpenAI Gym.
 The goal of the LunarLander-v2 task is to land a spaceship safely on the moon's surface while optimizing for fuel consumption.

-This repository includes the code for training the PPO agent to learn how to control the spaceship's actions and land safely on the lunar surface.
+This repository includes the code for training the PPO agent using the Stable Baselines3 library to learn how to control the spaceship's actions and land safely on the lunar surface.

 ## Environment